Below are the details from the 2023 contest. Check back in September for 2024 contest details and entry form.

 For art entries not created digitally, scan your artwork at 300 dpi or take a photo of the art on a flat surface or wall with good lighting and no shadow, camera directly in front of it (not at an angle).
 For poetry entries, create a document with your poem or make a scan or photo of a hand-written poem.
 Do not include your name or other personal information on the poem.

-With your parent or guardian, fill out the entry form where you will upload your art or poetry.
-Your parent or guardian will have to agree to use a digital signature, meaning that filling out the form on the website serves the same purpose as signing a form by hand.
+With your parent or guardian, complete the entry form, where you will upload your art or poetry.
+If you (the student) is 18 years or older, you can complete the form yourself.
 The entry form will ask for the following information:

 You will be asked whether you allow your city's name to be publicly shared if you are a winner or honorable mention.

 Your parent or guardian will digitally sign on your behalf to agree to the following:

 Pledge of Originality: The poem or artwork I am submitting to the California Coastal Commission's Coastal Art and Poetry Contest is my child's original work.
 If my child's poem is a reference an existing poem, they have named the poem and poet on the entry.
 My child did not trace other artwork or photography, or digitally alter an existing photo or image that was created by someone else.
 If my child used an image created by someone else (a photo of an animal, for example) as a model for an art entry, my child's artwork is significantly different to avoid plagiarism.
 No hands other than my child's were involved in the creation of the artwork.

 Your parent or guardian will digitally sign the entry form releasing the Coastal Commission from liability and granting non-exclusive rights to your contest entry, meaning that the Coastal Commission can use your art or poetry, but it is also still yours to use as you like.